AC Power Flow

 3-element Vector{Float64}: 0.0 -0.1 -0.2

-The rule governing the specification of starting voltage magnitudes is simple.
+The rule governing the specification of initial voltage magnitudes is simple.
 If a bus has an in-service generator and is declared the generator bus (type = 2

-), then the starting voltage magnitudes are specified using the setpoint provided within the generator.
+), then the initial voltage magnitudes are specified using the setpoint provided within the generator.
 This is because the generator bus has known values of voltage magnitude that are specified within the generator.

 On the other hand, the slack bus (type = 3